What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Menstrual Phase (Day 1-5/7) — Your period

-During this phase, all our hormone levels, including estrogen and progesterone, are at their lowest, triggering our periods.
+During this phase, estrogen and progesterone are at their lowest levels, which helps trigger menstrual bleeding.
 You might feel like sleeping a bit more or taking it easy with some afternoon naps.
 It’s a time to go easy on yourself.

 Instead of pushing too hard, consider taking this time to rest, reflect, and evaluate.
 Review the past month’s activities and prepare for the coming month.
 Your intuition might be heightened, so trusting your instincts could be beneficial.

 What I do: If I’m up for some activity, I stick to gentle stretching or restorative yoga flows.
 If I’m not in the mood for much, I don’t push myself.
 I use this time to binge-watch my favorite series and movies.
 Plus, I avoid scheduling any meetings or calls during this period, and I make sure to remind my partner to give me some space, as I can get a bit grumpy.
 Ok.
 Menstrual cycle sync is a new thing for me, so I’m curious to see how this evolves with time.